Vidminas/socialgenpod/README.md

 ## Citing this work

-If you use this work, please consider citing
+If this work is relevant to your research or if you use it in your work, please consider citing

 ```
 @article{vid2023sgp,